CloudStar2077/baby-tools-shop/README.md

 pip freeze -> requirements.txt #prints the output of all dependencies into the requirements.txt
   ```

-In order for the app to know where to store and load the database and the .env, changes must be made to the `settings.py`
+In order for the app to know where to store and load the database and the variables, changes must be made to the `settings.py`
 ```bash
 import environ